Overview of the weekend

 Yes, there will be free shuttle buses from St. Louis Lambert International Airport to Principia College.
 You can sign up for a shuttle bus during registration.

 Yes—high school juniors and seniors are welcome.
-Attendees under 18 must be accompanied by a parent, legal guardian, or chaperone.
-Chaperones must register themselves individually in order to attend the College Summit 2026 and serve as a chaperone.
-Additional guidelines for chaperones and lodging are available during registration.
+Attendees under 18 years of age must be accompanied by a parent, legal guardian, or designated chaperone.